 Cross-roads and Choices

 The years that followed brought relentless challenge and change as she accepted her spiritual path.
 From 1991 a healing practice was growing by word of mouth recommendation alone, while by day she was a freelance translator and interpreter, but soon it proved difficult to balance the two activities.
 When a long-term contract as freelance translator for the European Commission and Parliament arrived – involving frequent travel to Brussels and Strasbourg – she was at another cross-roads: it was not possible to walk those two paths at the same time.
 The choice was between retaining her new-found inner peace, continuing to make a positive difference to people’s lives and allowing the healing practice to become her full-time work, or staying on the old road of deadlines, adrenalin-highs, glamour, prestige, social acceptance and material security.
 At a soul level her choice was already made.
-Monica has now been in practice as a healer and spiritual teacher for twenty-two years.
+Monica has been in practice as a healer and spiritual teacher for twenty-seven years.

 Her First Love